Engpaulmutebi/products/README.md

 # products
-this describes how to add products in the chart using node.js
+This describes how to add products in the chart using node.js